andy-byers/CalicoDB/README.md

 > **Warning**: This library has not been code reviewed, and I'm not an expert database developer.
 > Please don't use it for anything serious!
-> I'm open to comments/criticism/pull requests though, as I want to make CalicoDB a useful library!
+> I'm open to comments/criticism/pull requests though, as I want to make CalicoDB a useful library eventually!

 > **Note (03/22)**: I've made some pretty big changes internally, and I think I'm content with CalicoDB's design now.
 > I'll be using the `develop` branch to work on tests and fix bugs.